-WS-* is more flexible and addresses advanced quality of service
+WS-* (???) is more flexible and addresses requirements with advanced quality of service

-requirements commonly occurring in enterprise computing”.
+occurring in enterprise computing”.

 In SOAP, all requests and responses must follow XML standard as well as use the verb: POST.
 In REST, all four verbs are available and each URLs map to resources.
 The following section will discuss those two technologies in detail.